 On the original poster as well as on the DVD and Blu-ray cover, there is a mysterious girl standing next to Totoro.
 She isn’t Satsuki or Mei, and this girl does not appear in the movie.
 Yet, here she is.

-During the mid-1970s, Hayao Miyazaki began coming up for concept art for what would become My Neighbour Totoro.
-The early art featured Totoro and a seven-year-old girl, but as Miyazaki fleshed out the idea, he decided that two girls would better tell the story.
+In an interview (via Spoon & Tamago), Studio Ghibli producer Toshio Suzuki explained that My Neighbour Totoro was originally going to be a children’s picture book.
+During the mid-1970s, Hayao Miyazaki began coming up with concept art for what would become My Neighbour Totoro.
+The early art featured Totoro and a seven-year-old girl.

 “If she was a little girl who plays around in the yard, she wouldn’t be meeting her father at a bus stop, so we had to come up with two girls instead,” Miyzaki said in The Art of My Neighbour Totoro.
 “And that was difficult.
 Her first encounter [with Totoro] at the bus stop seemed so perfect.”